 The study area includes 19,900 acres of industrial and employment land, also known as "Title 4" land, including two Regionally Significant Industrial Areas (RSIAs).
-The RSIAs are located near the region's most significant land area in the region of the transportation facilities that enable the efficient movement of freight.
+The RSIAs are located near the region's most significant transportation facilities that enable the efficient movement of freight.
 The two RSIAs in Gresham are north of Sandy Boulevard and in the Springwater Plan area east of Telford Road.